cdktf/cdktf-provider-googlebeta/docs/googleComputeSubnetwork.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/5.43.1/docs/resources/google_compute_subnetwork#id GoogleComputeSubnetwork#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_compute_subnetwork#id GoogleComputeSubnetwork#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `ip_cidr_range`<sup>Optional</sup> <a name="ip_cidr_range" id="@cdktf/provider-google-beta.googleComputeSubnetwork.GoogleComputeSubnetwork.Initializer.parameter.ipCidrRange"></a>

+- *Type:* str

+The range of internal addresses that are owned by this subnetwork.

+Provide this property when you create the subnetwork.
+For example, 10.0.0.0/8 or 192.168.0.0/16.
+Ranges must be unique and non-overlapping within a network.
+Only IPv4 is supported.
+Field is optional when 'reserved_internal_range' is defined, otherwise required.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_compute_subnetwork#ip_cidr_range GoogleComputeSubnetwork#ip_cidr_range}

 ---